jes/formpacker/README.md

  * output should be reasonably as short as possible
  * detect corrupted inputs and incorrect inputs, instead of creating weird output

+## Drawbacks

+If you change the field spec then all previous encoded values will no longer work.
+A suggested solution is to keep all versions of your Formpacker encoding available, and if decoding with the most recent one fails by throwing an error, then fall back to the next most recent, etc., until you either successfully decode an object or run out of possible field specs.

 ## Value types

 Supported value types: